kdgregory/log4j-aws-appenders/README.md

 I follow the standard `MAJOR.MINOR.PATCH` versioning scheme:

 * `MAJOR` will track the Log4J major version number (yes, eventually I'll release a version for Log4J 2.x)
-* `MINOR` will be incremented for each destination; version x.y.0 will be minimally functional
+* `MINOR` will be incremented for each destination (CloudWatch, Kinesis, &c)
 * `PATCH` will be incremented to reflect bugfixes or additional features; significant bugfixes will be backported

 Not all versions will be released to Maven Central.
 I may choose to make release (non-snapshot) versions for development testing, or as interim steps of a bigger piece of functionality.
+Versions that _are_ released to Maven Central will be tagged in source control.

 The source tree also contains commits with major version of 0.
 These are "pre-release" versions, and may change in arbitrary ways.
 Please do not use them.

 ## Source Control

 The `master` branch holds the current branch of development.
-Commits on master are functional, but may not contain all functionality.
+Commits on master are functional, but may not be "complete" (whatever that means).
 They may be "snapshot" or release builds.

 Development takes place on a `dev-MAJOR.MINOR.PATCH` branch; these branches are deleted once their content has been merged into `master`.